 “My grandmother would use an entire carton of lard when preparing the masa.
 The amount of salt is also extensive, as salt is often added to the meat as well as to the masa,” says Jennifer Pascoe, a registered nurse at Houston Methodist who educates patients on how to eat healthier and maintain special diets.
 “Salt should be limited in all diets, especially those with diabetes, hypertension, and congestive heart failure.
 The recommendation is to not exceed 2 g per day.”

 According to the American Heart Association (AHA), heart disease is the leading cause of death for Americans.
 Latino populations face even higher risks of heart disease as a result of their predisposition for obesity, high blood pressure and diabetes.

 Tips for making healthier tamales

 There are many substitutions that can be made to make the traditional tamale healthier, according to Pascoe.
 In addition, you can try a healthier tamale recipe.

 “For starters you can buy a leaner cut of pork, or at the very least trim the fat off the meat before cooking.
 Then make sure you drain the fat off the meat before preparing the mixture,” Pascoe says.

-Here are more tips for healthier tamales:
+Here are three more tips for healthier tamales: